How Health Care Organizations Can Prepare for an OSHA Inspection

 - Documentation that the input of non-managerial employees was solicited

 Organizations should also ensure that a description of how staff can readily access the plan is available.

 3. Have Staff Been Effectively Trained About the Bloodborne Pathogens Standard?

 Finally, the officer will want to verify that staff have been trained on the hazards that are present in the workplace as well as how to protect themselves from those hazards.
 He or she will also check that staff are familiar with the ECP and the requirements of the Standard.
 This training must be documented, so the officer can confirm it occurred.

 An Expert Resource Can Help

 Like many other regulations, OSHA Standards can be complex and constantly evolving.
-To make sure your ECP includes the necessary elements and that your organization is fully covered, it can be beneficial to partner with an expert that has deep experience in OSHA rules and regulations.
-At Stericycle, we offer in-depth training as well as sample plans that include the required content, which can be customized to your unique facility needs and circumstances and help ensure your organization is set up for success.
+To make sure your ECP includes the necessary elements and that your organization is fully covered, it can be beneficial to partner with a compliance expert that has deep experience in OSHA rules and regulations.
+At Stericycle, we offer in-depth ECP training as well as sample plans that include the required content, which can be customized to your unique facility needs and circumstances and help ensure your organization is set up for success.